 We have published a flexible activity schedule which we will update regularly as milestones are planned for new areas of work as part of our response to Covid-19 developments.

-At our Board Meeting on 4 June 2020, the Board once again focused the work the LSB was doing to support the recovery of the sector whilst ensuring the public continue to be protected by an effective system of regulation.
+At our Board Meeting on 14 July 2020, the Board once again focused on the work the LSB was doing to support the recovery of the sector whilst ensuring the public continue to be protected by an effective system of regulation.
 The Chair’s blog published following the meeting provides some insight into the Board discussion.

 - communicating to stakeholders the need to consider recovery from a public interest perspective